If you have histamine intolerance, you might struggle with knowing what foods you can eat and what supplements you can take.

 The best fish oil supplements undergo a process called molecular distillation to remove toxins such as heavy metals and dioxins.
 Make sure the fish oil supplement you buy undergoes this process.

 Also, choose a brand where the company does third-party testing to ensure the purity of its product.
 Safety matters with every supplement!
+Also, explore other ways to lower histamine naturally.

 (1) “New study finds fish oil omega-3s EPA and DHA work ….”
 07 Dec.
 2020, https://now.tufts.edu/news-releases/new-study-finds-fish-oil-omega-3s-epa-and-dha-work-differently-chronic-inflammation.